 - Ho’olei: This is a luxury vacation rental resort owned by the Grand Wailea.
 Here you’ll find villas with multiple bedrooms and stunning ocean views.
 While it’s owned by the Grand Wailea Hotel you don’t get access to the hotel amenities.
 But you may not even notice because the amenities at Hoolei are top of the line.
 Book a villa at Ho’olei here.

 - Ekahi Village: This family-friendly resort features spread-out low-rise condo buildings.
 While it’s not on the beach, the condos are walking distance to the beach and to restaurants.
 Technically, these rentals are in Kihei, though they are so far south that they’re on the border with Wailea.
 So you get Kihei prices with close access to Wailea amenities.
-Book a condo at Ekahi Village here.
+Read our full review of Wailea Ekahi Village.

 - Kihei Kai Nani: Across from Kamaole Beach Park II (Kam II), these vacation rentals have everything you need.
 While they are all individually owned, the reviews are stellar.
 These one-bedroom condos have everything you need.
 The location is perfect, within walking distance to a beautiful beach and plenty of restaurants, this spot delivers exceptional value for the price.
 Book a stay at the Kihei Kai Nani.